ging/fiware-cosmos-orion-spark-connector-examples/README.md

 val eventStream = ssc.receiverStream(new NGSILDReceiver(9001))
 ```

 The `NGSIReceiver` accepts a port number as a parameter.
-The data received from this source is a `DataStream` of `NgsiLDEvent` objects.
+The data received from this source is a `DataStream` of `NGSILDEvent` objects.
 You can check the details of this object in the [connector docs](https://github.com/ging/fiware-cosmos-orion-spark-connector/blob/master/README.md#orionsource).

 In the example, the first step of the processing is flat-mapping the entities.
 This operation is performed in order to put together the entity objects of several NGSI Events.